 Third Class | 102 | 709 | 14% |

-Among the passengers who embarked in France were some of the most famous and wealthy on the Titanic.
+The passengers who embarked in France were some of the most famous and wealthy on the Titanic.
 These included:

-- Millionaire John Jacob Astor IV and his pregnant wife Madeleine Talmage Astor
+- Millionaire John Jacob Astor IV and his pregnant wife, Madeleine Talmage Astor

 - Billionaire Margaret Brown.

-- Sir Cosmo Edmund Duff Gordon and his wife Lady Lucy Christiana Duff Gordon
+- Sir Cosmo Edmund Duff Gordon and his wife, Lady Lucy Christiana Duff Gordon

-Today, the Cité de la Mare Museum in Cherbourg has a dedicated Titanic exhibition in memory of the famous ship, where you visit the Art Deco Luggage Hall.
+Today, the Cité de la Mare Museum in Cherbourg has a dedicated Titanic exhibition in memory of the famous ship, where you can visit the Art Deco Luggage Hall.

 Cherbourg Port: Destination Guide